 Virtual School Assembly Ideas

 Finding virtual school assembly ideas can seem difficult.
-You need to make sure that the students are thoroughly entertained, but they also need to learn something meaningful as well.
-You also want to make sure that taking away from traditional instructional time is valuable.
+You need to make sure that the students are thoroughly entertained, but also learning something meaningful as well.
+Class time is valuable.
+Make sure that the virtual assembly you are booking is worthwhile.

 There are many points throughout the school year where a virtual school assembly can tie in very nicely to what the school already has going on.
 A virtual assembly can be nice compliment or add-on to a program or theme that the school is already promoting.